survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 ### Abstracting pages

-To initialize a page, it should receive page title, output path, and an optional template at least.
-Each page should receive optional output path and a template for customization.
+To initialize a page, it should receive page title, output path, and an optional template, at least.
+Each page should receive an optional output path and a template for customization.
 The idea can be modeled as a configuration part:

 **webpack.parts.js**